 In November 2024 we held a co-design workshop, which local people could register to attend.
 During the workshop attendees took part in a design exercise, where they shared their ideas and marked up plans to show where and what types of changes they would like to see take place on Godson Street.
 The suggestions made were then used to help shape the initial design proposal for Godson Street that we are now sharing for feedback.

-The existing cycle stands at the southern point of Godson Street are proposed to be relocated a few metres into the centre of the street.
-Three additional cycle stands are proposed for the northern point of the street.
+The relocation of the three existing cycle stands at the southern end of Godson Street into the centre of the street.

-The introduction of seating as part of the planters at the southern point of Godson Street.
+The introduction of seating as part of one of the planters at the southern end of Godson Street.

 Share Godson Street initial design proposal survey on FacebookShare Godson Street initial design proposal survey on TwitterShare Godson Street initial design proposal survey on LinkedinEmail Godson Street initial design proposal survey link